 - Slow Down – You don’t have to turn into a slow-motion robot, but slowing down your sentences and pausing between sentences can make a difference to your child’s language development.
 It allows extra time for your child to hear the individual words you are using and process how you put them together in a sentence.
 Leaving a pause also gives your child the opportunity to have a go responding.

 - Praise – Praise your child with excitement each time they attempt a word, even if the word wasn’t clear.
 This will positively reinforce their efforts and increase the likelihood of them attempting more words.
-Try to avoid correcting their pronunciation too much, aim to provide 1 or 2 prompts for words the child is easily able to use.
+Try to avoid correcting their pronunciation too much, aim rather to model correct production.

 If you would like to further discuss your child’s communication profile, or receive further information about ways to support language development at home, please get in touch with one of our paediatric Speech Pathologists via phone (07) 3265 4495 or email [email protected]